ueman/splash/README.md

 | ![Wave Splash](img/wave_splash.gif "Wave Splash") | `WaveSplash.splashFactory`, `WaveSplash.customSplashFactory(strokeWidth: 30, blurStrength: 5)` |

 You can find an extensive example [here](example/lib/main.dart).
+It shows simple usages and some more custom usages.

 ## How do I use them?